Death of David Coughlin: Rattlesnake Canyon

 Kodikian and Coughlin, best friends since college, were in their twenties and lived in Boston, Massachusetts.
 Kodikian was an aspiring journalist and Coughlin was a traffic policy analyst.
 In July 1999, the two set off on a road trip from Boston to California, where Coughlin planned to attend graduate school.
 On August 4, they arrived at Rattlesnake Canyon in Carlsbad Caverns National Park and made camp.

 After days of hiking, the two became lost and dehydrated.
 Kodikian and Coughlin had only brought three pints (1.42 litres) of water and one pint (0.47 litres) of Gatorade.
 One pint of water was used to boil hot dogs during their first evening in the canyon.
 Although they had a topographical map, neither knew how to properly read it.
-The two took extreme measures, including licking rocks, eating cactus fruit, even drinking their own urine.
+The two took extreme measures, including licking rocks, eating cactus fruit, and even drinking their own urine.
 Kodikian abandoned the idea of drinking his own urine after gagging.

 The third night, Coughlin began vomiting, according to Kodikian.
 On August 8, Kodikian wrote in his journal:

 I killed & bur [sic] my best friend today.
 Dave had been in pain all night.
 At around 5 or 6, he turned to me and begged that I put my knife through his chest.
 I did, and a second time when he wouldn't die.

 Lance Mattson, a park ranger who had been searching for the campers, discovered Kodikian badly dehydrated.
 When the ranger inquired about Coughlin, Kodikian pointed to a pile of rocks and replied, "I killed him."